stewartvarner/dream-lab-blog/README.md

 ## Getting Started

 1. [Create a GitHub account](https://github.com/signup) if you do not already have one.
 (NOTE: You will want to pick a professional username because it will be in all of your URLs)
-2. Navigate back to [this repository](https://github.com/Makeademic/dream-lab-blog/) and click the green button that says "Use this template" and then "Create a new repository"
+2. Navigate back to [this repository](https://github.com/Makeademic/dream-lab-blog/) and click the green 🟩 "Use this template" button and then "Create a new repository"
 3. Type a name for your new repository (NOTE: lowercase and no spaces is best for URLs with hyphens or underscores separating each word)
 4. Select "Public" repository visibility and you only need to include the "main" branch (We will build the gh-pages branch in a later step)
 5. Click "Create repository from template"